kneuro/survey/README.md

 Survey runs on GNU/Linux, though it can be ported to Windows or other operating systems if needed.

 ## Software & Language Versions
 Tested on Xubuntu 16.04.3 LTS x86_64 (64bit)/Linux kernel 4.10.0-33-generic, AMD platform.
 Compilers used are GCC (GCC & G++), Mono MCS compiler, Python 2 interpreter and Python 3 interpreter.
+Later versions were completed and run on Debian 9.3 stretch with the same compilers and language packages.

 ## Languages